The upcoming election is a presidential primary. Learn About Presidential Primaries

 After you complete your ballot, be sure to return it ASAP!

 Need your ballot sent to a different address?
-Apply here by August 3rd and follow the steps listed above.
+Apply here no later than 7 days before Election Day and follow the steps listed above.

 Remember to sign your return ballot.